chiragbharadwaj/site/_posts/2017-09-22-first-week.md

 kind: article
 layout: post
 excerpt: |
   I've learned a lot from my first few weeks in graduate school.
 There are a lot of lessons to be found in any new place, and graduate school is not any different.
 From the mundane day-to-day changes to a whole different understanding of scientific communities, I think it's safe to say that experiencing graduate school first hand has helped me see things differently already.
-I can't wait to start diving fully into research and (hopefully) begin a career in academia.
+I can't wait to dive right into research in the coming weeks.
 ---

 It's been a hectic few weeks in grad school so far.
 Here's what I've concluded after my first little taste of life in academia: